-There were clear responsibilities, roles and systems of accountability to support good governance and management.
+Staff had clear responsibilities, roles and systems of accountability to support good governance and management.

-The practice manager had overall responsibility for the management and clinical leadership of the practice, and was responsible for the day to day running of the service.
+The principal dentists had overall responsibility for the management and clinical leadership of the practice, and the practice manager was responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.
+Each member of staff was assigned a different lead role to help support the governance of the practice.